 4) Avoid “screen time” before going to sleep.
 It was so tempting to check Facebook before going to sleep, despite my profound exhaustion.
 While it was important for me to feel socially connected during such a disorienting time in my life, I found more success when I followed the recommendations of recent research which shows that exposure to LCD screens can decrease melatonin up to 22%.

 5) Approach your sleep time as “rest time” to take the pressure off.
 After a couple weeks of sleeplessness, I started becoming panicky about maximizing each of my sleep opportunities.
 This anxiety of course worked against me, as it made it harder for me to fall asleep.
 My husband suggested taking the pressure off by viewing my sleep opportunities as “rest” opportunities, which helped immensely.
 It was important to just close my eyes and get a break, whether or not I could actually sleep during that time.

 6) Be flexible, and understand the relationship between infant feeding decisions and caregiver sleep.
 Decisions about how to feed your infant are inextricably linked to the mother’s potential to obtain consecutive hours of sleep.
-If you choose to breastfeed exclusively from the breast (as opposed to providing pumped breast milk), your sleep potential will logically be reduced as compared to exclusively formula feeding, or “combo feeding” (which includes all combinations of breastfeeding, pumping and formula feeding), assuming you have some help available.
+If you choose to breastfeed exclusively from the breast (as opposed to providing pumped breast milk), your sleep potential will logically be reduced as compared to exclusively formula feeding, or “combo feeding” (which includes combining breastfeeding, pumping and/or formula feeding), assuming you have some help available.
 As with most parenting decisions, feeding decisions don’t exist in a vacuum and what might be best for one entity might not be best for another.
 Only you and your family can decide what is right for you.
 It took some trial and error for us to settle on a solution that provided best for both Charlie’s and my health and wellbeing.